nipafx/nipafx.dev/content/articles/2015-04-10-interface-evolution-with-default-methods-interfaces.md

 You really want to know?
 Well, read on then, but the rest of the post is really only a description of how I ended up at a roadblock so don't expect too much of it.
 (Great incentive, eh?)

-### Overview

-I'll start by defining the problem I was trying to solve before describing what I tried and how I failed.

-[toc exclude=Overview]

 ## The Problem Statement